A woman in a yellow cardigan with documents, suggesting paperwork or documentation in real estate.

 Your lender will ask for a list of your fixed debts, which are those that are regular, recurring and have a minimum required payment.
 These debts may include:

-Keep in mind that getting a Verified Approval with Rocket Mortgage will follow some of these same steps when it comes to assessing your financial situation.
-We will look at your DTI and credit score to ensure you’re qualified for a home loan.
-An underwriter will also review your information.
+Keep in mind that a Verified Approval1 from Rocket Mortgage® will follow some of these same steps when it’s time to assess your financial situation.
+We’ll look at your DTI and credit score to ensure you’re qualified for a home loan.
+One of our underwriters will also review your information.

 8. Rental Information And Landlord References

 Lenders want to be assured you’ll make your monthly mortgage payments on time.
-If you’re a renter, you’ll likely be required to show that you’ve made on-time rent payments in the past.
+If you’re a renter, you’ll likely be required to show a history of on-time rent payments.

-You may also be required to include the names and contact information of the landlords you’ve had previously.
-This will help the lender verify that you’ve upheld your financial responsibilities as a tenant.
-How far back you’ll need to show payments or landlord information may depend on your lender.
+You may also be required to include the names and contact information of your previous landlords.
+This will help the lender verify you’ve upheld your financial responsibilities as a tenant.
+How far back you’ll need to show payments or landlord information will depend on your lender.

 9. Gift Letters

-If a loved one gives you money to use as a down payment, a gift letter will be required to prove the money is not a personal loan that needs to be paid back.
-If it was a personal loan, it would add to your DTI and possibly make it more difficult for you to pay back your mortgage.
+If a loved one gives you money to use as a down payment, you’ll need a gift letter to prove the money isn’t a personal loan requiring repayment.
+If it was a personal loan, it would add to your DTI and possibly make it harder for you to pay back your mortgage.

 A typical gift letter will include: